 Poor circulation increases the chances of getting chilblains but this concern is not the only causal factor as young people with good circulation can also get chilblains.
 It is a combination of poor circulation, fragile capillaries, genetics and other causes that we do not fully understand yet.
 However enhancing circulation often helps to prevent chilblains and also encourages quicker healing of the inflamed tissues.

-To prevent and treat chilblains, I tend to recommend the use of Diosmin Plus, a potent but safe circulation enhancing supplement.
+It therefore follows that the treatment for chilblains should include circulatory herbs and perhaps a warming topical cream.
+I tend to recommend the use of Diosmin Plus, a potent but safe supplement for circulation.
 Diosmin Plus is used to treat varicose veins, spider veins, haemorrhoids and other circulatory problems with great effect.
 Diosmin Plus is a blend of synergistic botanicals that help to maintain adequate blood flow constantly and also helps to strengthen the capillaries as well as the valves within arteries and veins to ensure that no matter what the weather, the capillaries do not constrict and that the flow of blood is constant.
 In this way, chilblains are often prevented.

 Topically, I recommend Capsicum and Ginger Warming Cream by Napiers to be used morning and evening.
 Capsicum, also known as red pepper or chilli pepper, has a history of usage as a medicinal plant.
 Capsicum has been scientifically studied and when applied topically has been found to alleviate the pain of arthritis, shingles, neuropathy and fibromyalgia.
 The combination of capsicum and ginger in Napiers Capsicum and Ginger Warming Cream will help to alleviate pain, encourage quicker healing and ensure that the area is kept warm over a few hours minimizing the appearance of chilblains.
 Use this cream to both prevent and treat chilblains.
 Napiers Capsicum and Ginger Warming Cream has been used for the soldiers in Afghanistan to help prevent chilblains.